 UP had a peak power demand of 57,000 Mw during April-October 2015, of which only 8,893 Mw is met.
 Reeling under power cuts and irregular power supply, it suffered from supply deficit 13 per cent during the same period - one of the highest in the country - according to data with Central Electricity Authority.

 In the state Budget for 2015-16, UP chief minister Akhilesh Yadav had promised 22 hours power supply to rural areas and 24 hours in urban areas by 2016.
 He had also promised to increase power supply to 21,000 Mw from 10,000 Mw.
 Elections to the UP Assembly are due in 2017.

-- State power utilities ready to meet demand up to 9,000 MW Read more
+- AP, TS power utilities meet remains inconclusive Read more

 - LPG price hiked by 1.76 per cylinder on accountofGST Read more